-On 12 March 2014, South Africa's parliament approved the Mineral and Petroleum Resources Development Amendment Bill" ("MPRDA Bill") which amends the Mineral and Petroleum Resources Development Act (28 of 2002), South Africa's main petroleum law.
-The MPRDA Bill has been approved by the National Council of Provinces.
-The MPRDA Bill has not been signed by the President.
-If it is signed, a date for the commencement of the amendments will be published in the Government Gazette.
+On 12 March 2014, South Africa's parliament approved the Mineral and Petroleum Resources Development Amendment Bill ("MPRDA Bill") which amends the Mineral and Petroleum Resources Development Act (28 of 2002), South Africa's main petroleum law.
 Among the proposed changes, the law provides the state with a free carried interest of 20% in all new gas and oil exploration and production ventures.
 In addition to this 20% free carried interest, the government introduced a new clause entitling it to further participation in the form of an acquisition at an agreed price or production sharing agreements.
 No percentage limit on this entitlement has been stated in the amendments.
 The MPRDA Bill only provides a framework and regulations must be promulgated to give effect to it.
-In Q2 2014, the new Minister of Mineral Resources requested the President to delay the signature of the Bill in order to give him time to investigate the matter.
-If the President has reservations regarding the constitutionality of the Bill he can refer it back to the National Assembly.
+In Q2 2014, the new Minister of Mineral Resources requested the President to delay the signature of the MPRDA Bill in order to give him time to investigate the matter.
+In January 2015, the President has referred the MPRDA Bill back to the National Assembly for reconsideration.

-On 3 November 2014 Falcon announced it has been notified by the PASA that a decision has been taken to proceed with processing of the Company's application for a shale gas Exploration Licence in South Africa's Karoo Basin.
+On 3 November 2014 Falcon announced it has been notified by the PASA that a decision has been taken to proceed with processing of the Company's application for a shale gas exploration licence in South Africa's Karoo Basin.

-In addition, the South African Department of Mineral Resources ("DMR") informed members of South Africa's parliament in October that the government is soon expected to issue companies with licences to explore for shale gas.
-The DMR further commented that it is anticipated that technical regulations pertaining to hydraulic fracturing, would be gazetted by Government at the end of January 2015, after a final round of public consultation.
+In addition, the DMR informed members of South Africa's parliament in October 2014 that the government was soon expected to issue companies with licences to explore for shale gas.